ninthwalker/plexReport/README.md

 You can now edit the `config.yaml` (and optionally `email_body.erb`) with your own settings in your appdata dir.
 See `/config/config.yaml.example` and below for details.

-To schedule the report to occur regulary setup a cron from within unraid:
+To schedule the report to occur regulary please use the new cron system for unRAID 6.x:

+Modify the "plexreport_schedule.cron" with the schedule that you would prefer.
+This file is located in your docker appdata /config location.

+Then copy the "plexreport_schedule.cron" to /boot/config/plugins/dynamix.
+Each time unraid is started it will load your plexreport_schedule.

+Optionally you can setup the cron the old way:

 Enter the following command in the unRAID shell.
 Replace the day/time with what you want:

 `crontab -l | { cat; echo "30 11 * * 5 docker exec plexReport plexreport -n -d"; } | crontab -`